mpilosov/home/content/about.md

 ## Write code for people, not machines.

-I believe that art should inspire, and practice that in my design of products---both software and educational.
+I approach education and software engineering as art---with attention to beautiful design, usability, and display of technical mastery.
 I enable experts to make better decisions by building them new software tools and sharpening their existing ones.

 -----